brendan-w/Array2D/README.md

 ###2D Operations

-Resizes this array by relatively adding or deleting the specified number of rows or columns.
+Resize the array by relatively adding or deleting the specified number of rows or columns.
 Positive numbers add, negative numbers delete.
 New elements will be filled with the default value.

 	resize(right, bottom, left, top)

-Sets this array to the given rectangular area by deleting elements.
+Reduce the array to the given rectangular area by deleting elements.

 	crop(x, y, width, height)